andrew/ultimate-awesome/README.md

 - [awesome-http-clients](https://github.com/mrmykey/awesome-http-clients) - 💎 A curated list of awesome HTTP Clients for exploring, debugging, and testing APIs.
 - [awesome-cypher](https://github.com/szarnyasg/awesome-cypher) - A curated list of (open)Cypher resources.
 - [awesome_vr](https://github.com/thejourneydude/awesome_vr) - List of curated articles on VR for developers and designers.
-- [awesome](https://github.com/webusb/awesome) - List of awesome WebUSB applications, libraries and resources.
 - [awesome-spicedb](https://github.com/authzed/awesome-spicedb) - An awesome list for the SpiceDB ecosystem 😎.
 - [awesome-dragonruby](https://github.com/awesome-dragonruby/awesome-dragonruby) - A collection of awesome DragonRuby example apps, libraries, tools, frameworks, software and resources.
+- [awesome-corda](https://github.com/chainstack/awesome-corda) - A curated list of awesome Corda resources.
 - [awesome-corda](https://github.com/chainstacklabs/awesome-corda) - A curated list of awesome Corda resources.
 - [awesome-gitpod](https://github.com/gitpod-samples/awesome-gitpod) - 🍊 Awesome Gitpod | A curated list of awesome Gitpod resources.
 - [solana-awesome](https://github.com/helius-labs/solana-awesome) - The "Solana-Awesome" repository serves as a comprehensive, factual resource hub for anyone interested in learning about the Solana blockchain and its underlying technology.
 It is meticulously curated to include a wide array of informative materials such as articles, videos, and Twitter threads, as well as insightful blog posts.